 Tailored doses of fertility medications are used to gently stimulate your ovaries to produce and release a mature egg.
 We’ll identify ovulation through blood tests or scans; you can then either attempt to conceive naturally, or through intrauterine insemination (IUI) with partner or donor sperm at our clinic.

 IVF for women with PCOS involves using minimal doses of fertility medications to ensure you safely produce a good number of mature eggs for IVF treatment.
 The eggs are then fertilised using partner or donor sperm, with the best resulting embryo transferred to your uterus for pregnancy.

-If you have PCOS and want to start your family, book a consultation with one of our friendly and experienced fertility consultants to learn more about your pregnancy options.
-Book your consultation online or call our team on 0161 300 2737.
+If you have PCOS and want to start your family, book a free 1-2-1 discovery appointment with one of our friendly and experienced new patient coordinators to learn more about your options or call our team on 0161 300 2737.